25 Colleges and Universities Ranked by Their OpenCourseWare

 Tufts University provides free online access to course materials from its many schools, including the School of Medicine, School of Dental Medicine, Friedman School of Nutrition Science and Policy, School of Arts and Sciences, Cummings School of Veterinary Medicine and the Fletcher School.
 Tufts is the 27th best national university and the 24th best value school, according to U.S. News rankings in 2016.

 UMass Boston makes available all sorts of free courses and course materials through its OpenCourseWare program.
 Nearly 50 courses can be found in subjects like biology, history, math, nursing and health sciences, psychology, counseling and special education.

 University of Notre Dame

 Yale University has free courses available through its Open Yale Courses website.
 Each course includes video lectures and other educational materials.
 About 40 courses are available and cover topics in English, astronomy, physics, religious studies, philosophy, psychology and political science.
-Yale was ranked the 3rd best national university in 2014 and the second best value school by U.S. News.
+Yale was ranked the 3rd best national university in 2016 and the third best value school by U.S. News.